Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

 The \textbf{second stage} (sub-algorithm 2) provides an additional measurement to replace any $tp \in Tp$ $\ge Th_2$, as well as any non-viable $tp \in Tp$ that could not be replaced in the first stage.
 This stage successively scrutinizes each $tp \in Tp$ within Algorithm 2 immediately before setting it as a goal.
-During replacement, Algorithm 2 chooses a favorable coordinate by scrutinizing all $Cell_F$ within $r$ of robot's current position ($(X,Y)_{RM}$).
+During replacement, Algorithm 2 chooses a favorable coordinate by scrutinizing all $Cell_F$ within $r$ of robot's current position, $(X,Y)_{RM}$.
 Any $tp$, with cost greater than $Th_2$, goes through the same process as a non-viable $tp$.
-The replacement $tp$ is paired with the $DS$ coordinates of the $tp$ that was replaced.
+The replacement $tp$ is paired with the $DS$ coordinates corresponding to the $tp$ that was replaced.
+The entire process of Algorithm 1 strives to establish a continuation between the successive sets of $ns$.
+It maintains the progression of the chaotic system which favors more efficient coverage.
+This is achieved by setting the last pair of the $DS$ coordinates and $tp$ stored in $n_{TP_{DS-R}}$ as the IC for the next set of iterations.